-Detailed description of the task: A (multimedia) presentation about important days around the world, preceded by extensive online research (suitable for B2 and higher levels) Time required: In May we were celebrating National Flag Day and Constitution Day, which, along with some other key dates (such as Independence Day) are important days in Poland.
+Detailed description of the task: A (multimedia) presentation about important days around the world, preceded by extensive online research (suitable for B2 and higher levels) In May we were celebrating National Flag Day and Constitution Day, which, along with some other key dates (such as Independence Day) are important days in Poland.
 There are some official speeches and parades.
-In some regions and communities, there are some unique ways to commemorate past events.
-When the test of the follow-up activities What does it look like in other countries?
+In some regions and communities, there are some unique ways to commemorate past events.Time required: About 60-90 minutes plus 45-60 minutes for the follow-up activitiesWhat does it look like in other countries?
 When and how do they celebrate some important moments?
 Go online to do some research - the less obvious countries/celebrations you choose, the better :-) Present your findings in this forum in the form of a presentation (8-10 slides).
-Include some visuals and don't forget to indicate the sources!
-Post-task follow-up activities (Could any follow-up activities be carried out, what are they, and when should they be done?): Follow-up activities may include i) a session on multiculturalism, in which students compare the different cultures and traditions; ii) sharing presentations on an online forum; iii) commenting on other students' presentations, either on the forum or during a speaking session.
-Resources required by the teacher:Resources required by the students:The course on the Moodle platformAccess to the online Moodle content Potential challenges and solutions: Challenge: Students may feel tempted to go for more obvious holidays, for which a lot of information can be found easily.
-If so, the same holidays may be chosen.
-Solution: Tell students that the presentations will also be assessed for the original content.
-Alternatively, assign students the different countries or
+Include some visuals and don't forget to indicate the sources!How the celebrate some visuals and don't forget to indicate the sources!
+Post-task follow-up activities (Could any follow-up activities Follow-up activities may include i) a session on multiculturalit presentations on an online forum; iii) commenting on other s sm, in which students compare the different cult ures and traditions; ii) sharing Resources required by the teacher:Resources required by the students:The course on the Moodle platformAccess to the online Moodle content Potential challenges and solutions: Challenge: Students may feel tempted to go for more obviou may be chosen.
+Solution: Tell students that the presentations will also be ass